Updated: Nov 28, 2022

 There are several factors to consider, which is why motions to dismiss or claims that the officers have no reason to search, detain, and arrest the person are common in this field.
 They had to be very mindful about where these checkpoints were set up, how they were set up, and who was running them, as well as how they were sponsored because it's always necessary to be able to explain the bigger picture to the judge to inform them that checkpoints are a source of income for local police departments.

 DUI checkpoints are permitted and legal in California as long as they adhere to Ingersoll and subsequent cases that specify what is and is not permissible.
-They are often considered legal in California, despite the fact that I believe they should not be because they are roadblocks that are ineffective in achieving their stated objective.
+They are often considered legal in California, even though I believe they should not be because they are ineffective roadblocks in achieving their stated objective.

 When an individual is stopped at a DUI checkpoint, what are their constitutional rights?